 7. Trout Fishing Depth

-Fishing in summer is much different than fishing in winter.
-I find that in the summer months trout move around more on the shorelines.
+Fishing for trout in summer is much different than fishing in winter.
+I find that in the summer months, trout move around more on the shorelines.

 6. Presentation of Trout Bait and Lures